PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

 These two projections converge to different stationary points with different convergence rates related to the smallest and largest singular values of the Fisher information matrix shown in :bdg-info-line:`Theorem 3`.
-PCPO assumes that: PCPO minimizes the negative reward objective function :math:`f: \mathbb{R}^n \rightarrow \mathbb{R}` .
+PCPO assumes that: When policy tries to minimize the negative reward objective function :math:`f: \mathbb{R}^n \rightarrow \mathbb{R}` .
 The function :math:`f` is :math:`L`-smooth and twice continuously differentiable over the closed and convex constraint set :math:`\mathcal{C}`.